paul7dxb/react-udemy-course/README.md

 - Hooks including custom hooks
 - Forms & handling user input
 - Redux
-- Using API calls to make GET/PUT requests to Firebase
+- Using API calls to make GET/PUT requests to Firebase / MongoDB
 - React Router for SPA
+- NextJS Basics

 ## Example Applications:

 - Shopping cart frontend using state
 - Sending shopping order to backend
 - Get and display items from a backend DB (movie info)
+- Meetup app where user can create and view meetups from a DB using API calls